rajpriy1629/android-sdk/README.md

 #### Authors and Contributors

-This library owes its existence to the hard work of @Notiphi Team.
+This library owes its existence to the hard work of @UNINSTALL Team.

 #### Support or Contact